VikeSec/CTF-Infrastructure/README.md

 ## About

-CTF-Infra is currently in early Alpha.
+CTF-Infrastructure is currently in early Alpha.
 Branch `master` is not guaranteed to be stable and breaking changes may be introducted without notice.